60+ Stats On AI Replacing Jobs (2025)

 The number of workers who could see the majority of their job automated is relatively small at the minute.
 However, that 19% still represents hundreds of thousands of people — and will almost certainly grow as AI tools become more advanced.

-That represents a five-point decrease from their 2020 prediction.
+That actually represents a significant decrease from 2023 predictions, when employers predicted that 42% of tasks would be wholly automated by 2027.
 This more conservative estimate could reflect doubts about whether AI tools will continue improving at the pace they have over the last few years.

 65% of tasks related to data processing and information could be fully automated by 2027 (WEF)